"Growing, learning and working together to be the best we can"

 I am delighted to welcome you to the North West Leeds Specialist Inclusive Learning Centre!

-We hope that you find this site helpful in finding out about the wonderful work of our talented staff that provide the very best education we can for our brilliant pupils – all of whom have special educational needs.
+We hope that you find this site helpful in finding out about the wonderful work of our talented staff that provide the very best education we can for our brilliant pupils – all of whom have an Education Health Care (EHC) Plan.

-We are very proud of the fact that we are a large and diverse organisation.
-We have the specialist sites of Green Meadows and Penny Field and many of our pupils are based full-time in our mainstream partnership schools: Brudenell Primary School, Rawdon St Peters Primary School, Allerton High School, Benton Park High School and Guiseley High School.
-We have early years mainstream partnership provision at the Meadows Pre-School Nursery at Green Meadows.
+We are very proud of the fact that we are a diverse organisation.
+We have the specialist sites of Green Meadows and Penny Field Schools, and many of our pupils are based full-time in our mainstream partnership schools:

 We manage the city-wide support service for children and young people with autism (STARS).
 The service is accredited by the National Autistic Society and is the Autism Education Trust’s Training Hub for Yorkshire & Humberside.

-Please contact us directly if you would like more information or to visit us – we are always keen to share with others what we do and get ideas from others too as this helps us learn.
+Please contact us directly if you would like more information or a visit – we are always keen to share with others what we do and get ideas from others too as this helps us learn.
 Our contact details are below.

 For parental and public queries please choose Option 4 when telephoning and ask for Ann Garnett.